-The file-sharing landscape has changed dramatically over the past decade.
-To a certain degree, this is also true for the BitTorrent ecosystem.
+The BitTorrent ecosystem has changed dramatically over the past decade.

 Popular sites such as KickassTorrents.
 Torrentz.eu, and ExtraTorrent are no more, and the original YTS and EZTV groups have been long disappeared as well.